Ramla H. Farzad

 Ramla is frequently sought out by law firms to discuss the positive diversity implications of using behavioral interviews.
 She is passionate about working with law firms to help recruit and retain diverse talent and adopt programs that lead to greater inclusion of minority and marginalized groups.

-Ramla graduated from the University of California, Berkeley with highest honors and received her JD from University of Southern California Gould School of Law.
+Ramla graduated from the University of California, Berkeley with highest honors and received her JD from the University of Southern California Gould School of Law.

 Click for a downloadable version of Ramla's bio.